CIO Playbook: Dynamics 365 Licensing Strategy

 - Paying full price for both would be $210 + $210 = $420/user.

-Optimizing Assignments: You only needย oneย base license for each user; their other entitlements should be attached whenever possible.
-Itโs critical to assign the right app as the base license:
+You only need one base license for each user; their other entitlements should be attached whenever possible.
+It’s critical to assign the right app as the base license:

-- Across categories, if a user does require both a CRM app and an ERP app, you technically could choose either as the base.
-However, check Microsoftโs rules: A โqualifying base licenseโ is required for each attached SKU.
+- Across categories, if a user requires both a CRM app and an ERP app, you can technically choose either as the base.
+However, check Microsoft’s rules: A “qualifying base license” is required for each attached SKU.
 In practice, any full Dynamics 365 app can qualify as a base for attaching others, but you should confirm the combination is allowed.
-(For instance, attaching a $210 Finance license onto a $105 Sales base at $30 is extremely cost-effective โ if your scenario permits this, itโs a smart cost move.
+(For instance, attaching a $210 Finance license onto a $105 Sales base at $30 is extremely cost-effective – if your scenario permits this, it’s a smart cost move.
 Ensure compliance with the licensing guide; Microsoft generally allows cross-category attaching, but always double-check the official qualifying base list for each attach SKU to avoid mistakes.)
-In many cases, enterprises choose the higher-priced app as the base to be safe, then attach the lower-priced one, ensuring theyโre not leaving savings on the table.
+In many cases, enterprises choose the higher-priced app as the base to be safe, then attach the lower-priced one, ensuring they’re not leaving savings on the table.

-- Ensure each user has no more than one base license.
+- Ensure each user has only one base license.
 If you find a user with two full licenses of different modules, you are overpaying; reassign one as an attach license.

 - Plan which module will be the base per user.
-A good rule is that each userโs most critical or highest-tier application is their base; all other needed apps for that user are attached to it.
+A good rule is that each user’s most critical or highest-tier application serves as their base; all other necessary apps for that user are attached to it.

-- Remember that the attached licenses deliver theย same full capabilitiesย of the app as a base license.
-There is no functional difference in the software itself โ only the pricing differs.
-So, an attached Customer Service gives the user the same features as a full Customer Service license.
+- Please note that the attached licenses provide the same full capabilities as the base license for the app.
+There is no functional difference in the software itself – only the pricing differs.
+Therefore, the attached Customer Service provides the user with the same features as a full Customer Service license.
 The only difference is that you paid less.

-- Exception โ Mixing License Editions: You cannot mix Enterprise and Professional editions of the same app in one environment/user.
+- Exception – Mixing License Editions: You cannot mix Enterprise and Professional editions of the same app in one environment/user.
 For example, some users choose Sales Enterprise.
-You cannot have other users on Sales Professional in the same tenant for the same functionality โ Microsoft requires a single edition choice for consistency.
+You cannot have other users on Sales Professional in the same tenant for the same functionality – Microsoft requires a single edition choice for consistency.
 Similarly, attach licenses generally assume Enterprise-level apps.
-So if cost is a concern for smaller teams, you might consider Professional licenses (e.g. Sales Professional at ~$65), but be aware you canโt attach an Enterprise app to a Professional base.
-Typically, larger and mid-sized organizations opt for Enterprise licenses to get full functionality and use the attach model to manage cost rather than the limited Professional tier.
+Suppose cost is a concern for smaller teams.
+In that case, you might consider Professional licenses (e.g., Sales Professional at approximately $65), but be aware that you can’t attach an Enterprise app to a Professional base.
+Typically, larger and mid-sized organizations opt for Enterprise licenses to obtain full functionality and utilize the attach model to manage costs, rather than the limited Professional tier.

 By leveraging the base/attach model, a CIO can significantly optimize licensing spend.
-Next, we will look at recent pricing changes and new licensing developments that must be factored into your strategy, and how to calculate total cost scenarios with these licenses.
+Next, we will examine recent pricing changes and new licensing developments that must be factored into your strategy, as well as how to calculate total cost scenarios for these licenses.

 2025 Updates: Pricing Changes and New Licensing Options